wilsonify/c-consumer/src/fortify/mf/README.md

 Dockerfile to build a modern-fortran Docker image.
 It's based off Ubuntu 18.04 and installs gfortran, OpenMPI, and OpenCoarrays for you.
-It will also git clone the modern-fortran projects.

 You will need Docker set up and running on your system.